 2.4 State-by-State Variations

-Each state also has different filing deadlines, coverage requirements, and calculations for benefits.
-To illustrate, California requires a 30-day report, and Texas authorizes private employers to opt out of the system completely.
+Every state has its own filing deadlines, coverage requirements, and methods for calculating benefits.
+For example, California mandates a 30-day reporting period, while Texas allows private employers to completely withdraw from the system.

 Chapter 3: When and Why You Need a Work Accident Lawyer